SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 ### Step 2: Add a Hosted Collector and HTTP Source

 :::note
-This step is not needed if you're configuring the Cloud To Cloud Collector Source.
+This step is not needed if you're configuring the [Cloud-to-Cloud Collector Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/workday-source/).
 :::

 In this step, you create a hosted collector and HTTP source to receive data from the scripts that collect data from your Workday tenant.